amimul/resume/site/resume.md

 - **Greedy Forwarding for Mobile Social Networks Embedded in Hyperbolic Spaces**

 Designed and evaluated a novel greedy message forwarding algorithm using metrics in hyperbolic spaces, obtained competitive performance in terms of message delivery ratio and cost.
 Poster presented in SIGCOMM'13.
-#### 2011	*Course project*, @EE, THU

-- **Terrain Classification Based on Wavelet Method**

-Used locally stationary wavelet as a feature extraction method for classifying Brodatz textures. and Google Earth data.
+### Representative projects

+- Antonym detection using deep word representations (ongoing)

+- Bird song recognition using deep learning with implementation on iOS device (ongoing)

+- Body temperature prediction, aims to speed up thermometer measurement.

+- New York Times articles clustering using Latent Dirichlet Allocation.

+- Terrain classification based on wavelet method.

-- **Music Transcription Using Gaussian Mixture Model and Beat Detection**
+- Music transcription using Gaussian Mixture Model and beat detection.

-Used beat detection (based on constant Q transform) and maximum likelihood estimation for music transcription.
-#### 2010	*Course project*, @EE, THU

-- **Test and Evaluation of Background Extraction Algorithms**
+- Test and evaluation of background extraction algorithms.

-Implenmented some background extraction algorithms using C++, analyzed the applicabilities of each algorithm in varied conditions.

-- **Vocabulary-building software**
+- Vocabulary-building software.

-Designed an application using MFC and XML, integrated multiple words lists and dictionaries, aimed to enhance memorization speed.

 ## Contest Awards